tormi/WunderWay/working-at-wunderkraut/communicating/communication-pyramid.md

 ### Types of conversations/purpose and the communication channels
 Typical types and purposes of conversations, and their appropriate channel:

-1. Informing: asynchronous (EMail)
+1. Informing:
-2. Updating (Tasks and status updates on them): asynchronous (Ticketing system)
+2. Updating: Updates on tasks and status updates on them
+3. Escalating:
+4. Exploring:
+5. Inspiring:
+6. Advising: providing feedback
+7. Chatting

+#### When should I lean towards asynchronous communication?
+* Informing: e.g. email
+* Updating: e.g. ticketing system
+* Chatting

+#### When should I lean towards synchronous communication?
-3. Escalating: synchronous (at least call), supported by email for documenation purposes
+* Escalating: at least by call, supported by email for documenation purposes
-4. Exploring: synchronous (video call, workshop, face-to-face)
+* Exploring: e.g. video call, workshop, face-to-face
-5. Inspiring: synchronous (video call, face-to-face)
+* Inspiring: e.g. video call, face-to-face
-6. Advising (Feedback): synchronous (video call, face-to-face)
-7. Chatting: both
+* Advising: e.g. video call, face-to-face
+* Chatting

 ### Surrounding conditions
-There are multiple aspects to consider, whether to choose a synchronous or an asynchronous channel of communication:
+In addition to the type or purpose of a conversation, there are multiple aspects to consider, whether to choose a synchronous or an asynchronous channel of communication:

 #### Urgency
 Question: do I need the other person act right now?